iamlaksh1/site/content/posts/api-using-pixi.md

 ![project-structure](../images/project-structure.png)

-10. Read the [configuration-section](https://pixi.sh/latest/features/multi_platform_configuration/) from pixi doc to understand other parameters. such as platform, platform based dependcies.
-Activation script.
+10. Read the [configuration-section](https://pixi.sh/latest/features/multi_platform_configuration/) from pixi doc to understand other parameters. such as platform, platform based dependicies.

-11. We have rich features - different system requirements for each environment (dev/UAT/prod). etc. You can read about customizations [here](https://pixi.sh/latest/features/multi_environment/#feature-environment-set-definitions)
+11. Pixi comes with ability to define different system requirements for each environment (dev/UAT/prod). etc. You can read about customizations [here](https://pixi.sh/latest/features/multi_environment/#feature-environment-set-definitions)

 12. To run or debug a simple app in VS Code, click "Run and Debug" or press F5, and VS Code will run the active file.
 For more detailed debugging, create a launch configuration file to save your settings.
 This information is stored in a launch.json file in the .vscode folder of your workspace or in your user settings